 Week 2-What makes a good program?
 How to plan for it.
 How to locate good ideas.
 Creating an Event and Theme Calendar.
 Creating a program template.

 Week 3-Organizing an idea, project, and program portfolio.
 The Young, Old and In-Between-Creating Programming for all ages.
 Bring Seniors and Children and Teens will attend.

 Week 4-Marketing your program.
 Creating exhibits, displays and other graphic design Multigenerational projects.

-Purchase this Class Today by clicking this secured pay pal account below.
+Purchase this class today by using your choice of credit card or pay pal by clicking this secured pay pal account below.
 Is Your Library Paying for the Class?
 Library Invoices Welcome.

 $99.00 per participant.
 Group rates available upon request.